 The only thing that you (as a customer) should truly be on the lookout is fake and deceitful promotions.
-Don’t ever be afraid to call out people who are obviously trying to promote something that they have no idea about.
+Don’t ever be afraid to call out people who are trying to promote something that they have no idea about.

-Also, don’t hesitate to support content creators who are actually transparent and honest about what they do.
+Also, don’t hesitate to support content creators who are transparent and honest about what they do.
 This will come full circle because while they will feel valued and appreciated, you’ll get something nice (and maybe useful?) in return.

-When you’re in the “customer” position, you don’t really tend to wonder what is affiliate marketing.
+When you’re in the “customer” position, you don’t tend to wonder what is affiliate marketing.
 However, if you’ve already dealt with the subject before (or perhaps you’re doing it now?), you quickly start to notice it all around you.
 A platform like YouTube is a great example of this: almost all of the bigger YouTubers associate themselves with some form of affiliate marketing.
-They usually get approached by companies that want to work with them – this is actually a wonderful thing.
-It shows the rest of the world that YouTube has entered the mainstream and that individual creators are able to make a living out of their own creations.
+They usually get approached by companies that want to work with them – this is a wonderful thing.
+It shows the rest of the world that YouTube has entered the mainstream and that individual creators can make a living out of their creations.
 Also, the fact that huge and powerful brands are willing to work with these people is a great statement to the rest of the mainstream world.